What is Ophthalmology?

 Ida graduated from Bristol University Veterinary School in 1995.
 She sat further professional examinations in 2001 when she obtained the Royal College Certificate in Veterinary Ophthalmology.

-She now works nearly exclusively with ophthalmic referrals and provides a clinic for ophthalmic cases at the Macqueen Veterinary Centre on Mondays and Fridays.
+She now works nearly exclusively with ophthalmic referrals and provides a clinic for ophthalmic cases at the Macqueen Veterinary Centre on Fridays.

 We co-operate closely with your vet and report via email/fax and written letters.